jnypan/TMNet/README.md

 # TMNet
 This repository contains the source codes for the paper [Deep Mesh Reconstruction from Single RGB Images via Topology Modification Networks](https://arxiv.org/abs/1909.00321).
-As we reorganized our code based on new python and pytorch versions, some hyper-parameters and results are slightly different from the paper.

 ### Citing this work